czcorpus/mquery-sru/README.md

    * one or more workers: `WORKER_ID=0 mquery-sru worker /path/to/conf.json` (multiple workers can be run to utilize higher service load; in such case, set `WORKER_ID` properly for each one)
    * for OS integration, see <a href="#os-integration-systemd">OS integration (systemd)</a>

+## Worker considerations

+It's important to understand that endpoints experiencing low traffic can still benefit from having multiple workers.
+Specifically, if an endpoint is configured to search across multiple corpora, MQuery-SRU can leverage these workers to execute searches in parallel.
+This approach can significantly reduce the response time by querying all configured corpora simultaneously, thereby improving efficiency even under conditions of minimal load.

 ## Configuration